Finding a field in a Zariski-like structure: Fields in Zariski-like structures

-If we have chosen the cardinals $\kappa$ and $\lambda$ large enough when starting to construct the array $A$, we may assume that $A$ and thus $A^{**}$ is big enough that we may apply the Shelah trick again.
+We wish to apply Lemma \ref{groupexists} to show that there is an algebraically closed field in $(\M^{eq})^{eq}$.
+For this, we need $A^*$ to be indiscernible.
+However, if in the beginning of the proof, when we started constructing the sequences $\alpha_i$, $\beta_i$ and $\beta^j$ for $i,j<\kappa$, we have chosen the cardinals $\kappa$ and $\lambda$ to be large enough, we may assume that $A$ and thus $A^*$ is big enough (rather than the size $\omega_1 \times \omega_1$ which we have used so far for convenience of notation) that we may apply the Shelah trick again (first done in the second paragraph after the proof of Claim \ref{lisatty}).
 Thus, we may without loss suppose that $A^*$ is indiscernible.
 By Lemma \ref{groupexists}, there is an algebraically closed field in $(\M^{eq})^{eq}$. \end{proof}